 CVE-2026-44592: CWE-306: Missing Authentication for Critical Function in wavelens gradient

 CVE-2026-44592 is a critical vulnerability in wavelens gradient version 1.
 1. 0, a nix-based continuous integration system.
-When the configuration GRADIENT_DISCOVERABLE is set to true (the default), an unauthenticated attacker who can access the /proto endpoint can register as a worker by submitting a fresh worker UUID without any credentials.
-This grants the attacker PeerAuth::Open privileges, allowing visibility into jobs from all organizations and the ability to push arbitrary store paths into the system's nar_storage and cached_path tables.
+When the configuration variable GRADIENT_DISCOVERABLE is set to true (the default), an unauthenticated attacker who can access the /proto endpoint can register as a worker by submitting a new worker UUID without any credentials.
+This grants the attacker a session with PeerAuth::Open privileges, allowing visibility into jobs from all organizations and the ability to push arbitrary store paths into the system's nar_storage and cached_path tables.
 This vulnerability is fixed in version 1.
 1. 1.
-No official patch link or advisory is provided in the data, and no known exploits are reported in the wild.
+No official patch link or vendor advisory is provided in the data, and the remediation level is not specified.

 AI Analysis